Rugby: Māori All Blacks split series against Fiji

 The Māori All Blacks have stayed true to their message.

-After a disappointing performance in their last to Fiji in Suva a week ago, they vowed to show an improved effort when they met in Rotorua this weekend, particularly on the defensive end.
+After a disappointing performance in their loss to Fiji in Suva a week ago, they vowed to show an improved effort when they met in Rotorua this weekend, particularly on the defensive end.

 This time around, defence was an effective asset to the side as they claimed a 26-17 win to split the two-game series.